CampbellReid/3806ICT-Assignment-3-Kenneth-Campbell/README.md

    ```

 6. **Launch the Bots**:
-   In the fourth terminal, run:
+   After env.launch has completed, in the fourth terminal, run:
    ```bash
    roslaunch assignment3 bots.launch
    ```